THIS IS US

 (as do so many important decisions in the Bellas family)

 After that, everything fell into place.
-The perfect space showed up, funding, chef, staff and it’s been an incredible ride ever since.
-Our food, creative chefs and attentive servers receive rave reviews often.
+The just-right space became available, we received funding, found the perfect chef, staff and had an incredible ride ever since!
+Our food, talented chef Kevin Ortiz and attentive servers receive

 "The meaning of life is to find your gift, the purpose of life is to give it away." -Pablo Picasso